 If the transcript sent with the application for Admission is your final transcript and shows that your Associate’s Degree has been conferred, then you will not need to send a new transcript.

-An item will appear on your To Do List in the Student Center of your MyMadison account.
+An item will appear on your To-Do List in the Student Center of your MyMadison account.
 Clicking on the item will give a brief description of what is needed.
-This will also be updated once the required documents have been received.
+An email may also be sent to your dukes.jmu.edu email address.

 Preliminary review of submitted applications happens shortly before the beginning of the semester.
 However, full review of submitted applications happens a short time after the Add/Drop period has ended and the Enrollment Audit has been completed.

 Once the review of students has been completed, the roster is sent to the state office (SCHEV) for approval.
-We are notified when the roster is approved, and at that point we begin adding the grant to eligible students’ Financial Aid Offer packages.
+We are notified when the roster is approved, and at that point we begin adding the grant to eligible students’ financial aid offers.
 This generally occurs near the middle of the semester.

-Per state regulations, if a student is receiving the VGAP or Commonwealth Award, or an equivalent grant, and is awarded the Two Year College Transfer Grant, the original grant amount must be recalculated to take into account the Transfer Grant.
+Per state regulations, if a student is receiving the VGAP or Commonwealth Award, or an equivalent grant (JMU Grant/University Grant), and is awarded the Two-Year College Transfer Grant, the original grant amount must be recalculated to consider the Transfer Grant.
 This results in a slight reduction of the original grant amount.

 Yes.
 If a student is only ineligible for the Transfer Grant due to less-than-full-time enrollment, then they can be reviewed the following term, under the Renewal criteria.